History of Heritage Day

 For years, Nova Scotians had been asking for a mid-winter break.
 On December 5, 2013, the province introduced legislation to make the third Monday in February a brand new statutory holiday, beginning in 2015.

-The next important step was to give the new holiday a meaningful name and theme.
-To do this, LAE launched a naming campaign that engaged Primary to Grade 12 classes in local schools.
 Students were asked to work together to create a suggestion for a holiday name that would instill pride in being Nova Scotian, as well as a suggestion for a remarkable person, place or event that have helped to make Nova Scotia what it is today.

 Thanks to the students’ feedback and the panel’s input, the holiday was given the name “Nova Scotia Heritage Day” and a list of honourees was created, including Viola Desmond, who was selected as the holiday’s very first honouree.